Injury Benefit

 You should apply for Injury Benefit within 6 weeks of becoming unfit for work.
 If you apply after 6 weeks, you may not get the payment.

-You must send in a MED1 medical certificate every week for as long as you are unfit for work.
+A medical certificate must be sent every week for as long as you are unfit to work.

-Send your completed form and certificates by Freepost to the Injury Benefit Section (see ‘Where to apply’ below).
+You can send your completed form (and medical certificate if not submitted online) by Freepost to the Injury Benefit Section – see ‘Where to apply’ below.

 Where to apply for Injury Benefit